Linear Combinations of Patches are Unreasonably Effective for Single-Image Denoising: Introduction

-In this context, BM3D \cite{BM3D} remains the reference method in unsupervised denoising and is still competitive today even if it was developed fifteen years ago.
+In dataset-free image denoising, BM3D \cite{BM3D} remains a reference method and is still competitive today even if it was developed fifteen years ago.
 Leveraging the non-local strategy, its mechanism relies on processing collaboratively groups of similar noisy patches across the image, assuming a locally sparse representation in a transform domain.
-Since then, a lot of methods based on this strategy were developed achieving comparable performance \cite{nlbayes, nlridge, WNNM, SAIST, NCSR}.
-In a recent paper \cite{nlridge}, we proposed a unified view of unsupervised non-local two-step methods, BM3D \cite{BM3D} being at the forefront.
+Since then, a lot of methods based on patch grouping were developed \cite{nlbayes, nlridge, WNNM, SAIST, NCSR, TWSC}.
+In a recent paper \cite{nlridge}, we proposed a unified view of several non-local two-step methods, BM3D \cite{BM3D} being at the forefront.
 We showed how these methods can be reconciled starting from the definition of a family of estimators.
-Under this paradigm, we inferred a novel algorithm \cite{nlridge} based on ridge regressions, which, despite its apparent simplicity, obtains the best performances.
-A natural idea for improving these non-local two-step methods \cite{BM3D, nlbayes, nlridge} is to repeat the second step again and again, taking advantage of the availability of a supposedly better image estimate than in the previous step.
-However, counter-intuitively, it does not work in practice as if these methods intrinsically peaked at the second step.
+Under this paradigm, we inferred a novel algorithm (NL-Ridge \cite{nlridge}) based on ridge regressions, which, despite its apparent simplicity, obtains the best performance when compared to \cite{BM3D, nlbayes}.
+A natural idea for improving these non-local two-step methods \cite{BM3D, nlbayes, nlridge} is to repeat the second step iteratively, taking advantage of the availability of a supposedly better image estimate with each iteration.
+However, counter-intuitively, it is disappointing in practice as if these methods intrinsically peaked at the second step, with no theoretical justification.

-In this paper, in order to overcome the second stage limitation, we propose to generalize the underlying parametric formulation of non-local denoisers by chaining them.
-We show that, when iterating linear combinations of patches and by exploiting more and more refined pilots, unsupervised learning is feasible and effective.
-Despite the very large number of parameters of the underlying function to be estimated, the resulting algorithm is remains relatively fast.
-Compared to the two-step version \cite{nlridge}, the proposed algorithm named LIChI (Linear and Iterative Combinations of patcHes for Image denoising), implementing the generalized class of functions, removes a large amount of denoising artifacts, resulting in a nicer final image.
-The denoising performance, assessed in terms of PSNR values, is also significantly improved when compared to unsupervised deep-learning-based and conventional methods.